s-tlm/dbt-project/README.md

 docker build -t dbt-slamco .
 ```

 Create and run the container in detached mode.
-When the image runs for the first
-time, it will automatically load the database with the sample datasets in the
+The datasets we generated earlier will be loaded into the database when we start the container for the first time.
-`data` folder.

 ```shell
 docker run --name dbt-slamco -d -p 5432:5432 dbt-slamco
 ```

-The Postgres database will now run in the background.
-It is bound to `localhost` on port 5432.
+The Postgres database will now run in the background and accessible via `localhost` on port `5432`.

 You can run commands directly in the image using `psql` or `bash`.